-- Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meeting. - b.
-Listing Agreement (till November 30, 2015) entered into by the Company with BSE Limited and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (From December 01, 2015 to March 31, 2016).
+- a.
+Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meeting. - Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-During the period under review the Company has complied with the provisions of the Act, Rules,

-Regulations, Guidelines, Standards, etc. mentioned above.
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.